The Habits that Changed My Life

 2. I write every day.

 My goal is one sentence, which I can do no matter what else is going on that day, but I usually write much more.
-This habit has led to letters, gratitude journals, blogging, and writing books (I've published eight so far).
+This habit has led to letters, gratitude journals, blogging, and writing books (I've published a dozen so far).*

 3. I pray every day.